-- 1.1 All emissions to air shall be free from offensive odour outside the site boundary, as perceived by the local Authority Inspector. - 1.2 There shall be no emissions of particulate matter noticeable beyond the installation boundary. - 1.3 Emissions from the gas fired burners serving the booths and ovens shall be free from visible smoke during normal operation and in any case shall not exceed the equivalent of Ringlemann shade 1, as described in British Standard BS2742:1968. - 1.4 All paints, diluents and cleaning solvents used in the process shall comply with the organic solvent limits set out in Table 5 of Secretary of States Guidance for Respraying of Road Vehicles, Process Guidance Note 6/34(04). - 1.5 The following emission concentration limits shall not be exceeded. - a) Total particulate matter from the stacks serving the: - i) Tag booth, base booth, lacquer booth and rectification booth shown on plan PPC/037/B 10mg/m3 - 1.6 The introduction of dilution air to achieve the emission concentration limits in this authorisation is not permitted.
+- 1.1 All emissions to air shall be free from offensive odour outside the site boundary, as perceived by the local Authority Inspector. - 1.2 There shall be no emissions of particulate matter noticeable beyond the installation boundary. - 1.3 Emissions from the gas fired burners serving the booths and ovens shall be free from visible smoke during normal operation and in any case shall not exceed the equivalent of Ringlemann shade 1, as described in British Standard BS2742:1968. - 1.4 All paints, diluents and cleaning solvents used in the process shall comply with the organic solvent limits set out in Table 5 of Secretary of States Guidance for Respraying of Road Vehicles, Process Guidance Note 6/34b (06). - 1.5 The following emission concentration limits shall not be exceeded. - a) Total particulate matter from the stacks serving the: - i) Tag booth, base booth, lacquer booth and rectification booth shown on plan PPC/037/B $10 \text{mg/m}^3$ - 1.6 The introduction of dilution air to achieve the emission concentration limits in this authorisation is not permitted.
 Exhaust flow rates should be consistent with the efficient capture of emissions. - 1.7 All coatings shall be applied using high volume low-pressure spray guns except by the prior written approval of other application methods by the Local Authority. - 1.8 The tag, base, lacquer and rectification booths shown on plan PPC/037/B shall be fitted with a pressure gauge, and an audible or visual alarm to warn of over pressure.
 In the event of over pressure the alarms shall be activated and the booth extraction system shall automatically cease.
 The application of coatings shall cease and not continue until the cause of the fault has been identified and remedied.
 The fault and remedial action shall be recorded in a process logbook, which shall be retained on site for a minimum of two years. - 1.9 The circulation and level of the liquor in the wet filtration system serving the tag, base, and lacquer booths shall be continually monitored.
 In the event of pump failure or a drop in liquor level an audible alarm shall be activated and the spraying of coatings shall cease and not recommence until the cause of the failure of the filtration system has been identified and remedied as necessary.
-The fault and remedial action shall be recorded in a process log book, which shall be retained on site for a minimum of two years.
+The fault and remedial action shall be recorded in a process logbook, which shall be retained on site for a minimum of two years. - 1.10 The tag, base, lacquer and rectification booths shown on plan PPC/042/B shall undergo maintenance and servicing inspections in accordance with the recommendations of the manufacturer.
+The service inspection shall include the testing of the pressure gauge; audible alarm and booth extract shutdown systems installed on the ovens.
+Any faults noted shall be remedied as soon as possible and the booth shall not be used until the necessary remedial action has been completed.
+Service records shall be kept and details the booths serviced, the parts inspected, any faults noted and repairs undertaken.
+These records shall be kept on site for a minimum of 2 years.